FreeCodeCampTrondheim/BaWoEngine/README.md

 ## META INFO:
 BaWo Project Stages: *early* | mid | late | beta

-This project is associated with the following repos:
+This project is the basis for the following future projects:
-* BaWo Module Creator https://github.com/smellyboxers/BaWoModuleCreator (repo currently empty)
+* BaWo Module Creator - web tool for crafting JSON modules
-* Golden Hands https://github.com/smellyboxers/GoldenHands (repo currently empty)
+* Golden Hands - a BaWo-based game about human potential

 ##	ABOUT PROJECT:
 Ever needed to simulate a vast world, interacting with itself in the